symbuzzer/chopin-boot-flasher/README.md

-# Chopin Boot Flasher
-Kernel (boot.img) Flasher for POCO X3 GT / REDMI NOTE 10 PRO 5G
+# Kernel (boot.img) Flasher for POCO X3 GT / REDMI NOTE 10 PRO 5G

 HOW TO USE:
 -Create \SDK\ folder and copy Android Platform Tools in this folder